themoeway/tmw-utility-bot/README.md

 # timmbookmarkbot
-A discord bot that posts a sorted list of bookmarked messages.
+A discord bot for TMW, main feature being its bookmark list sorting.